MicroscopyGuy/PingBoard/README.md

 **Why make this?**
 This project is the third iteration of a project I created during the Covid Pandemic to quantify network issues I was having.
-Starting in March of 2024, I started to flesh it out into a full-fledged desktop application to get some exposure to some new technologies and crucially, create a product I was proud of and wanted to share for free.
+Starting in March of 2024, I began to flesh it out into a full-fledged desktop application to get some exposure to some new technologies and crucially, create a product I was proud of and wanted to share for free.